coolgradient/cg-de-assignment/de_assignment/README.md

 # CoolGradient Data Engineering Assignment

-This repository contains a hands-on dbt assignment for data engineering candidates.
-The assignment tests your ability to build a layered data warehouse architecture using modern data engineering patterns.
+This repository contains a hands-on dbt assignment for data (quality) engineering candidates.
+The assignment tests your ability to:
+1) For the DE test: build a layered data warehouse architecture using modern data engineering patterns.
+2) For the DQ test: perform / describe various DQ tests on the synthetically generated data

 ## What's Inside